abdullah-900/Nexcent-landing/README.md

 ## Live Demo

-Check out the live demo [here]([#](https://nexcent-landing.pages.dev/)) to see the landing page in action.
+Check out the [live demo](https://nexcent-landing.pages.dev/) to see the landing page in action.

 ## Design Source

-The design for this landing page is inspired by [Design Inspiration Source](https://www.figma.com/community/file/1222060007934600841/responsive-landing-page-design-website-home-page-design-agency-website-ui-design#).
+The design for this landing page is inspired  [by](https://www.figma.com/community/file/1222060007934600841/responsive-landing-page-design-website-home-page-design-agency-website-ui-design#).

 ## Getting Started